Polestar EV Body Repair Frustrations and Resolutions

 And I frankly in good conscience could not recommend what is a terrific car to anyone until after spending several months back and forth with Polestar Connect, which is the phone number you see below, and the key to what I’m going to tell you.

 After the accident, I was able to get an estimate at one of two body shops recommended by my insurance company, and you see it here, just about $6,500.
 However, they called several days later declining the job because they couldn’t get information needed to actually do the repair.
-I was able to confirmed with them later that this was strictly about the proper handling of the high voltage battery.
+I was able to confirm with them later that this was strictly about the proper handling of the high voltage battery.

 EVs aren’t rocket ships — they are still primarily sheet metal and paint.
 But all EV manufacturers need to be forthcoming with whatever information is needed in order to work on their cars.